 Japan is big on festivals.
-Numerous festivals (matsuri) are scattered throughout the year so it's quite common you may randomly come across one on your travels to Japan.
-In Tokyo alone, there are numerous traditional and modern festivals taking place during the summer so deciding which one to go isn't easy!
-Summer festivals in Tokyo are distinguished by large-scale fireworks displays, colourful parades, music and dance carnivals and many more.
+Numerous colorful festivities are scattered throughout the year so it's quite common to randomly come across one on your travels to the country.
+In Tokyo alone, there are numerous traditional and modern festivals taking place during summer so deciding which one to go is not an easy task!

 The Three Largest Shinto Festivals of Tokyo

 Three major Shinto festivals take place in Tokyo every summer – the Fukagawa Hachiman Festival, Kanda Festival, and Sanno Festival.
-All three happen annually but on alternating years, each one gets magnified with large fleets of mikoshi being paraded around Central Tokyo.
-These major festivals attract up to a million spectators so be prepared!
+All three happen annually but on alternating years, each one is magnified with larger fleets of mikoshi paraded around Central Tokyo.
+These major festivals attract up to a million spectators so be well prepared!

 (1) Fukagawa Hachiman Festival – The Fukagawa Matsuri is an annual five-day festival that occurs in mid-August.
-Once every three years, the celebration becomes more extravagant when denizens of Tomioka Hachiman Shrine in Koto, Tokyo would carry a fleet of more than 50 mikoshi (portable shrines) in a procession starting from the shrine, crossing the Sumida River and back to the shrine again; all the while participants are being doused with water.
+Once every three years, the celebration becomes more extravagant when denizens of Tomioka Hachiman Shrine in Koto would carry a fleet of more than 50 mikoshi (portable shrines) in a procession starting from the shrine, crossing the Sumida River, and back to the shrine again; all the while participants are being heavily doused with water.
 This main event occurs on the weekend closest to the 15th of August, while the rest of the days are celebrated with traditional parades and other ceremonies.

-(2) Kanda Festival – The main event of the Kanda Matsuri occurs on odd numbered years (2017, 2019, 2021) involves up to 200 mikoshi parading around central Tokyo starting and ending at the Kanda Shrine in Chiyoda, Tokyo.
-As it is with the Fukagawa Matsuri, local fire stations get involved with the water dousing throwing full-pressure water jets at the participants.
+(2) Kanda Festival – The main event of the Kanda Matsuri occurring on odd numbered years (2017, 2019, 2021) involves up to 200 mikoshi parading around central Tokyo starting and ending at the Kanda Shrine in Chiyoda.
+As it is with the Fukagawa Matsuri, local fire stations join the water dousing by throwing full-pressure water jets at the participants.

 Fireworks Festivals (Hanabi Matsuri)